 Added formation costs and franchise tax for some states

-Alabama Alaska Arizona Arkansas California Colorado Connecticut Delaware D.C.
-Florida Georgia Hawaii Idaho Illinois Indiana Iowa Kansas Kentucky Louisiana Maine Maryland Massachusetts Michigan Minnesota MississippiMissouri Montana Nebraska Nevada New Hampshire New Jersey New Mexico New York North Carolina North Dakota Ohio Oklahoma Oregon Pennsylvania Rhode Island South Carolina South Dakota Tennessee Texas Utah Vermont Virginia Washington West Virginia Wisconsin Wyoming What is a C corporation?
+Learn how to form an LLC in your state: Alabama Alaska Arizona Arkansas California Colorado Connecticut Delaware D.C.
+Florida Georgia Hawaii Idaho Illinois Indiana Iowa Kansas Kentucky Louisiana Maine Maryland Massachusetts Michigan Minnesota MississippiMissouri Montana Nebraska Nevada New Hampshire New Jersey New Mexico New York North Carolina North Dakota Ohio Oklahoma Oregon Pennsylvania Rhode Island South Carolina South Dakota Tennessee Texas Utah Vermont Virginia Washington West Virginia Wisconsin Wyoming

 A C corp is what most people think of when they hear the word “corporation.”
 Most large companies are filed under this structure, as it offers the most asset protection and tax-related options for business owners.
 It is also typically the only choice for owners that would like to be taxed separately from their company.

 Choosing the C corp structure for your business isn’t the best choice for everyone.
 Filing as a C corp requires a great deal of paperwork, as well as formal processes that must be carefully and regularly filed.
 C corps are often also more closely monitored than other types of businesses, due to the fact that they are one of two types of corporations that can issue stock to the public.

 Ability to take the company public and issue stock

 Double taxation (company and personal income; more on that below)